eerkela/bertrand/docs/source/content/motivation.rst

 series with** ``dtype: object`` **will be counted as a string series**, even if it *does not* contain strings.
 This is confusing to say the least, and makes it practically impossible to distinguish between genuine object arrays and those containing only strings.

-Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` - it must be set manually, and is often overlooked in practice.
-With this dtype enabled, we can unambiguously check for strings by doing:
+Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` - it must be set manually, and is often overlooked in

 .. doctest:: validation